9edu94/boltzmann_app/README.md

 # boltzmann_app
-- 👋 A simple program that calculates population distribution using the Boltzmann Distribution.
+- 👋 A simple program that calculates population distribution using the Boltzmann Distribution equation.
 - 💾 This is the 1.0 version.
 - ❓ Useful for calculating distributions between species A and B or the total free energy between these two species.
 - ❗ Your data needs to be in kJ/mol.K unit.